nightscout/nightscout.github.io/docs/vendors/railway.app/new_user.md

 <img src="../../mongodb/img/AtlasX06.png" style="zoom:80%;" />

-d) Wait until the import completes.
+e) Wait until the import completes.
 You will see a line like this before returning to the command prompt.

 ```
 2022-09-11T09:49:35.331+0200    456003 document(s) restored successfully.
 0 document(s) failed to restore.